Amelss/aws-aprio-static-site/README.md

-# AWS Static S3 Project - Aprió
+# AWS Project - Aprió

 ## About The Project